AtenDesignGroup/fsu_strata_mercury_editor/README.md

     }
 }
 ```

 Then run the following composer command.
 ```
 composer require atendesigngroup/fsu_strata_mercury_editor:dev-main --with-all-dependencies
 ```

 Then install the module as normal.
 ```
 drush en fsu_strata_mercury_editor -y
 ```

 ## Configuration
-This module includes the configuration for a content type, few [Paragraphs](https://www.drupal.org/project/paragraphs) and their related fields and image styles which serve as a starting point for creating content.
-This configuration is located in `/config/optional` and will be automatically imported when the module is installed.
+This module includes the configuration for a content type, a few [Paragraphs](https://www.drupal.org/project/paragraphs) and their related fields and image styles which serve as a starting point for creating content.
+This configuration is located in the `/config/optional` folder and will be automatically imported when the module is installed.

 Due to the nature of Drupal's configuration import system, once the module is installed on a site, you will need to follow the standard site-wide configuration export and import workflow to make edits.

-Modifications to the config files in `config/optional` will not override existing configuration can be imported with the following drush command.
+Future modifications to the config files in `config/optional` will not override existing configuration during the normal config import process, but can be imported with the following drush command.

 ```
 drush cim -y --partial --source=modules/contrib/fsu_strata_mercury_editor/config/optional